IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 Software Download and Usage
 ------
 * Anyone with RStudio can use the OmicsVolcano software.
 If you don’t have RStudio follow the installation instructions.
-You need to install both R and RStudio.
+You need to install both R and RStudio latest version.
+The software works for R version 3.6.1 or above.
 For R [https://www.r-project.org/](https://www.r-project.org/) and RStudio [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/)
 * Download the OmicsVolcano software from GitHub repository as zip folder ![tab](https://github.com/IrinaVKuznetsova/OmicsVolcano/blob/master/www/images/GitHubDownloadIcon_image.jpg) and  ![tab](https://github.com/IrinaVKuznetsova/OmicsVolcano/blob/master/www/images/GitHubDownloadZIPIcon_image.jpg).
 Unzip folder into a directory of your choice.
 For example, to the desktop
 * Open RStudio
 * Select R script OmicsVolcano_App.r (File – Open File ..  – App.r).
 To run the software, click  ![Run App](https://github.com/IrinaVKuznetsova/OmicsVolcano/blob/master/www/images/RunApp_image.jpg)